What will I do at a Public Health placement in Mexico for teenagers?

-This project is based in Guadalajara, located roughly 400 kilometers northwest of Mexico’s capital, situated in the state of Jalisco.
+This project is based in Guadalajara, located roughly 250 miles northwest of Mexico’s capital, situated in the state of Jalisco.
 The city is often described as the “most Mexican of all Mexico’s cities”, partly because the culture is authentically traditional in so many ways.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.

 Ultimately, our Management Plans help us make our projects better.
 This in turn means you get to be part of something that makes a real impact where it’s needed.
 Read more about our Management Plans.